A Structural Theory of Position Bias in Transformers

-The above propositions identify architectural forces that shape attention at finite depth.
+\textbf{Structural forces and Lost-in-the-Middle.} The above propositions identify architectural forces that shape attention at finite depth.
 When combined under causal rollout, these forces yield broad, non-collapsed influence profiles in which both early and recent tokens receive elevated influence relative to intermediate positions.
-This provides a purely structural explanation for Lost-in-the-Middle phenomena observed in the final layers of modern Transformer models, which we empirically confirm in \cref{sec:experiments}.
+This provides a structural account of the U-shaped influence prior associated with Lost-in-the-Middle phenomenon observed in modern Transformer models, which we empirically confirm in \cref{sec:experiments}.

-\section{Infinite-Depth Attention Dynamics}
+\section{Infinite-depth attention dynamics}

-We now turn from finite- to infinite-depth attention dynamics. \citet{wu2502} showed that under causal masking, attention collapses to the first token in the absence of residual mixing.
-Accounting for residual connections via a layer-dependent schedule yields a sharp dichotomy: collapse occurs if and only if the cumulative attention strength diverges.
-As in \citet{wu2502}, we adopt the same setting and assumptions, with no assumptions on positional encodings or content.
+We now turn from finite- to infinite-depth attention dynamics. \citet{wu2502} show that attention-only causal rollout collapses to the first token in the infinite-depth limit.
+We study the corresponding residual-aware dynamics.
+The attention-only setting is recovered by taking $\lambda_t \equiv 1$ and omitting additive positional-bias logits.
+In that setting, the bounded-bias assumption below is trivially satisfied and the collapse branch of our theorem reduces to the prior attention-only collapse result.
+Allowing additive positional-bias logits broadens the model beyond attention-only dynamics.

 \begin{assumption}[Bounded query and key operators] As in \citet{wu2502}, we assume there exists a constant $C>0$ such that for all layers $t \ge 1$,

 where $\|\cdot\|_2$ is the operator norm. \end{assumption}